devuxd/devx.cs.gmu.edu/README.md

 # Using Jekyll to generate DevX GH-pages
 Currently live at [https://luminaxster.github.io/devx.cs.gmu.edu/](https://luminaxster.github.io/devx.cs.gmu.edu/).

+To overcome GH-pages limitations on the packages that can be used with [Jekyll](https://pages.github.com/versions/), this project uses its own Jekyll without limiting the packages you can use in your website.
+Now you can use gems such as `jekyll-scholar` or `jekyll-youtube`.
+The project will automatically generate the website each time changes are pushed to the the `docs_src` folder in the master `branch`.
+You can inspect the current build at the [Actions tab](../../actions/).

+## How to use this repo
+The are two folders in this repo:
+`docs_src`: the soruce content used to generate the site.
+`docs`: the automatically generated site, this is used by GH-pages to publish the site.

+# Working locally
+Try changes in your machine before pushing changes to "production".

 ## Installation
 Installing GitHub pages locally, for  *MacOS*, at a terminal, assuming you are located in `docs_src`: